sentriz/cliphist/readme.md

 #### listen for clipboard changes

 `$ wl-paste --watch cliphist store`
-this will listen for changes on your primary keyboard and write it to the history.
+this will listen for changes on your primary clipboard and write them to the history.
 call it once per session - for example in your sway config

 #### select old item